 Q. The authors of the study point to selegiline (Deprenyl®), a commonly prescribed drug in PD, as potentially having the same neuroprotective effects as aspirin.
 Can you explain?

 A. Deprenyl provides mild relief of movement symptoms for people with PD.
-We think it helps in PD because it boosts brain levels of dopamine (the neurotransmitter that is low in PD).
+We think it helps in PD because it boosts brain levels of A chemical messenger (neurotransmitter) that regulates movement and emotions. (the neurotransmitter that is low in PD).
 It is true that laboratory studies have shown that deprenyl can protect brain cells in animals, but this has not yet been proven in humans.

 Q. Have researchers tried to see if deprenyl (Selegiline®) can stop PD in people?

-A. Yes, there was a study called the DATATOP trial, which was the first large-scale clinical trial to test potential treatments for their ability to slow progression of PD.
+A. Yes, there was a study called the DATATOP trial, which was the first large-scale A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe. to test potential treatments for their ability to slow progression of PD.
 In that trial, deprenyl was found to be helpful for people with early PD.
 But researchers think this improvement was due to the drug’s impact on symptoms, not any impact on the long-term progression of the disease.